-3.1.5 Unless expressly approved by the Board of Governors, neither NC State University nor its associated entities may provide any other employer-paid, entity-paid, or privately-paid options for deferred compensation to any employee.
+3.1.5 Unless expressly approved by the Board of Governors, neither NC State nor its associated entities may provide any other employer-paid, entity-paid, or privately-paid options for deferred compensation to any employee.

 3.2 Non-Salary Compensation

-3.2.1 For purposes of this policy, non-salary compensation includes all compensation of monetary value other than (a) base salary; (b) salary supplements for additional temporary, acting, interim, or administrative responsibilities beyond base salary; (c) honor supplements that are part of formally-established programs at the departmental, college, university, or UNC level, such as stipends associated with named or endowed professorships; or (d) one-time award recognition programs established and administered at the college/division, university, or UNC level, such as the university’s annual Awards for Excellence and Service Recognition programs.
-Any other awards of non-salary compensation at the departmental or unit level requires advance BOT approval.
+3.2.1 For purposes of this policy, non-salary compensation includes all compensation of monetary value other than (a) base salary; (b) salary supplements for additional temporary, acting, interim, or administrative responsibilities beyond base salary; (c) honor supplements that are part of formally-established programs at the departmental, college, university, or UNC system level, such as stipends associated with named or endowed professorships; or (d) one-time award recognition programs established and administered at the college/division, university, or UNC system level, such as the university’s annual Awards for Excellence and Service Recognition programs.
+Any other awards of non-salary compensation at the departmental or unit level require advance BOT approval.

-3.3 Exclusions from the Definition of “Non-Salary Compensation”
+3.3 Exclusions from “Non-Salary Compensation”